What is frozen shoulder?

 The team at Nepean Sports Medicine & Physiotherapy Centre looks forward to working with you.
 Your physiotherapist can develop treatment plan specific to your needs.

-Do you need help addressing pain, inflammation and other symptoms of arthritis?
+Do you need help addressing pain, stiffness and other symptoms of frozen shoulder?

 We can help develop a treatment and exercise plan to help you recover.